virtines/wasp/README.md

 the data from the paper.
 The `data_example` directory contains example data gathered from a few machines.
 For example `AMD-EPYC-7302P-cloudlab-c6525-25g/` contains the data gathered from the machine using the `cloudlab.profile` and `Intel-XEON-Gold-6126-chameleon` is from an allocation on chameleon.
+Each subdirectory contains a `README.md` file describing the machine and software environment.

 ## Acknowledgements